 Smoking opium took hold in China as a remedy for toothaches and other pains.
-But its addictive qualities quickly made recreational uses the driver of consumption.
-By the early 1700s, the damage that opium addiction was inflicting on the Chinese populace was readily apparent in the country’s flop-houses and drug dens.
-As early as 1729 Chinese officials were trying to enforce bans on the drug.
+But its addictive qualities quickly drove consumption for recreational uses.
+By the early 1700s, the damage done by opium addiction was readily apparent in China’s flop-houses and drug dens.
+As early as 1729 Chinese officials tried to enforce bans on the drug.

 But Britain’s East India Company was becoming addicted to opium, too.
-Some historians argue that opium had replaced tea in importance to the East India Company, because the profit margins on the product were so high.
+Some historians argue that opium had replaced tea in importance to the East India Company because of its high profit margins.
 Demand was non-stop and competition was virtually non-existent.
-By 1793, Britain had a virtual monopoly in supplying Indian opium to China, using a precise system of harvesting, delivering and selling its opium into the market.
+By 1793, Britain had a virtual monopoly in supplying Indian opium to China.
+Merchants used a precise system of harvesting, delivering and selling opium into the market.

 But the politics of the drug remained complicated.
-By 1800 the Chinese government had outlawed opium yet again, and even in Britain it was viewed as unwholesome.
+By 1800 the Chinese government had outlawed opium yet again.
+Even in Britain it was viewed as unwholesome.

 The East India Company, meanwhile, demanded Indian farmers sell their opium to the company, cutting out competition.
-The company would refine the opium and sell it to smugglers who could deliver it freely to China’s many markets rather than having to deal through China’s official Canton factory system.
+The company would refine the opium and sell it to smugglers.
+The smugglers could deliver it freely to China’s markets rather than having to deal through China’s official Canton factory system.
 British ships themselves were strictly forbidden to carry opium into China.

-This convoluted mechanism for selling opium left plenty of room for profit, a fact not lost on New England merchants who were developing their own China trade.
+This convoluted mechanism for selling opium left plenty of room for profit.
+That fact was not lost on New England merchants developing their own China trade.

-The New England opium trade began as a necessary trade balancing product.
-The Chinese had tea and silk that were in demand in America.
+The New England opium trade began as a necessary trade-balancing strategy.
+The Chinese had tea, porcelain and silk that Americans wanted.
 But America (as well as Britain) had far fewer goods that interested the Chinese.

-China demanded to be paid in silver.
-This use of a hard currency burdened America and Britain, which had little access to silver.
+China also demanded payment in silver.
+That demand burdened America and Britain, which had little access to silver.
 In looking for another commodity that could be traded with China, the British had identified opium as such a product.
 American traders decided to follow suit.

 American vessels had been operating on the fringes of the opium trade prior to 1800, but in 1805 the trade blossomed.
 The Philadelphia firm Willings & Francis and James and Benjamin Wilcocks took the first leaps into opium.
-They sent ships to Turkey to purchase opium that was not controlled by the East India Company for shipment to India.
+They sent ships to Turkey to purchase opium that the East India Company didn’t control for shipment to India.

 But New Englanders were not far behind.
-New England merchants were being crippled by trade embargoes enacted by Thomas Jefferson in 1807 and 1808.
-With American-based vessels restricted to port and under the thumb of customs officials, the concept of trading products that never needed to enter American jurisdictions was immensely appealing.
+Thomas Jefferson’s trade embargoes in 1807 and 1808 crippled New England merchants.
+With American-based vessels restricted to port and under the thumb of customs officials, the concept of trading products that never needed to enter American jurisdictions had immense appeal.

 The Cabot family had launched the opium trade in the 18th century.
 Then in the next century, James and Thomas Perkins of Boston contacted their nephew John Cushing to urge him to investigate the business.
-Cushing was the Perkins’ representative in China, belonged to the first group of traders to set up a permanent post there.
+Cushing. the Perkins’ representative in China, belonged to the first group of traders to set up a permanent post there.

 Cushing would become a millionaire in his own right during his 30 years in China overseeing the interests of Perkins & Co.
 He would return to Boston as one of its wealthiest men and most eligible bachelors.